Affects of Stress

-It is known for a fact that stress affects all people at some point in their lives.
+It is known for a fact that the affects of stress are felt by many of us at some point in their lives.
 Even young children are not spared from experiencing stress.
 Stress comes in different sizes and levels and affects several aspects of your life.
 Various types of stress such as emotional, mental or physical are part of our daily existence and coping with it in the right way will help you gain control of your life and maintain good health.

 Background on the term "Stress"